Fierykev/LDPRT/README.md

 subsurface scattering is implemented via monte carlo integration.

-<p align="center">In the
+<p align="center">Note how the area below the cheek is lit although the light
-below image, note how the area below the cheek is lit although the light source is on the other side of the model.</p>
+source is on the other side of the model.</p>

 <p align="center"><img src="media/image9.png" width="400" height="400" /></p>